NeuroML/NeuroML_API/README.md

 root folder for the software (i.e. the folder containing `bin` and `libxsd` folders).
 You can also change the schema file to use by setting the variable `NeuroML_SCHEMA_PATH` in ccmake.

+Once the bindings have been regenerated, you can run `make copy_wrappers` to copy the new versions back into the source tree, for committing to the repository.